brandur/sorg/content/drafts/webhooks.md

 backing up global queues, leading to a degraded system for everyone.

-> Yeah, wow!
-Never thought about this.
-Seems like providers need to implement
-> some sort of 'fair use' abstraction to not give priority to retries for flaky
-> consumers

-Worse yet, there's no real incentive for recipients to fix the problem because the entirety of the fallout lands on the webhook provider.
+Worse yet, there's no real incentive for recipients to fix the problem because the entirety of the burden lands on the webhook provider.
 We've been stuck in positions where we have to email huge users with something like, "we don't want to disable you, but please fix your systems or we're